bastin-thomas/RedM_Launcher/README.md

 ## 🐛| Next Fix Update:

-☐ Fix concurency access to online Background/logo

 ☐ Better Popup Thread handling (popup currently not showing because not in UI Thread).

+## 🐛| 1.0.1 Hotfix

+✅ Fix concurency access to online Background/logo

-☐ Add Mutex to have only one App instance at same time
+✅ Add Mutex to have only one App instance at same time

 ## ♻️| 1.1 Advancement

 ☐ Launching Pop Bar (Skippable Timer + What's going on)

 ☐ Create functions to get RP Board Data and displaying them on the mainpage

 ## ♻️| 1.0 Advancement